eddiethedean/sessionize/README.md

 ## What is it?

-**Sessionize** is a Python package that has an intuitive API that utilizes SqlAlchemy to connect to and manipulate SQL databases.
+**Sessionize** is a Python package that has an intuitive API that utilizes SqlAlchemy to connect to and manipulate records in SQL tables.

 ## Main Features
 Here are just a few of the things that Sessionize does well: